 Clever already offers this “deeper funnel” pricing option to provide highly vetted leads who are more likely to close for its Partner Agents.
 You can get high-quality buyer and seller leads with no upfront costs — saving you time and energy that you would otherwise have to spend on marketing and client acquisition.

 You only pay when you close, not for individual leads who don’t pan out.
-When serving as a listing agent to a Clever client, you’ll get $2,000 of a $3,000 flat-fee listing, or 75% for a 1% listing fee leads (on homes that sell for more than $350,000).
+When serving as a listing agent to a Clever client on a home over $125,000, you’ll only pay $1,000 or 25% of your commission (whichever is greater).

 Keep more of your commission and grow your business faster by joining the Clever Partner Agent Network.
 To see if you qualify, fill out this online form and a Clever rep will be in touch with you shortly.